Cozzi5114/FetchRewardsCodeTest/README.md

 ### SpendResult and TransactionBalanceResult
 Making these objects just makes it easier to send the results back as JSON.
 They just hold payer and points data.
 Theyre pretty similar and could probably be smashed into a single PointsResult class, but they have slightly different functionality and I'd have to reconcile that.
 I figured this would be fine for this test.

+#Running the code
+Install Visual Studio.
+Pull the solution from github.
+Open *'FetchRewards.sln'* with Visual Studio.
+Click the play button titled *'FetchRewards'* on the home ribbon of Visual Studio.
+It should automatically open a browser window, and open it to *'https://localhost:xxxx/swagger/index.html'* (also you might need to trust the certificate, there might be a dialog box about that) The service is now running, you can send POST data to the endpoints as JSON, just like the test examples, or you can use Swagger.

+If using Swagger, dropdown the endpoint you want to work with, click the *'Try It Out'* button, and then give it JSON data and click execute.
+For SpendPoints it just wants a number value, and for GET requests just click *'execute'*.